Legal operations consulting

-Our Roundtable series will be starting up again on 28th September 2023 but with a new interactive format.
+Our Roundtable series will be starting up again on 7th March 2024.
 LOC Surgery, hosted by Stephanie Hamon, Head of Legal Operations Consulting, provides in-house legal counsel and GCs an opportunity to discuss common problems in relation to the monthly topic in groups, and explore solutions with our legal operations professionals who will be on hand to offer expert advice and top tips.

-Watch this space for details on the autumn topics, and if you are interested in joining please get in touch.
+Watch this space for details on the upcoming topics, and if you are interested in joining please get in touch.
 In the meantime, browse resources from previous sessions below.

 Legal project management